Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 Phrases: Friday becomes a cool, wet afternoon.

-Slogans: Think different is an advertising slogan used from 1997 to 2002 by Apple Computer, Inc.
+Slogans: Think different is an advertising slogan of Apple Computer, Inc.

 Ernest Bormann established Symbolic Convergence Theory in 1972.
 SCT was first proposed by Ernest Bormann in the Quarterly Journal of Speech in 1972.
 Bormann and his colleagues at the University of Minnesota introduced SCT as a framework for discovering, describing, and explaining the dynamic process by which humans come to share symbolic reality.